SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 ((("target*" OR "focus*" OR "direct*" OR "allocat*" OR "concentrat*" OR "divid*" or "division*" OR "distribut*" )
 NEAR
-  ("ODA" OR "official development assistance*" OR "development assistance*" OR "official development aid" OR "development aid" OR "foreign aid" OR "international aid" OR "cooperation fund*" OR "development spending$" OR "foreign invest*" OR "international invest*" OR "foreign financ*" OR "international financ*" OR "foreign fund*" OR "international fund*"
+   ("ODA" OR "develop* assist*" OR "develop* aid" OR "foreign aid$" OR "international aid$" OR "co-operation* fund*" OR "cooperation* fund*" OR "develop* spending$" OR
-OR
-  (("economic" OR "financial*" OR "monetary"
-   )
-NEAR/3
-   ("support*" OR "assist*" OR "flow*" OR "resource*" OR "subsid*" OR "aid$" )
+   "foreign invest*" OR "international invest*" OR "develop* invest*" OR "foreign financ*" OR "international financ*" OR "foreign fund*" OR
-  )
+   "international fund*" OR "develop* fund*" OR "foreign support$" OR "international support$" OR "foreign assist*" OR "international assist*" OR "foreign subsid*" OR "international subsid*" OR "develop* support$" OR "develop* subsid*"
   )
 NEAR
   (("national*" OR "regional*" OR "local*"